-Over time, the value of a house will go up and down.
+Over time, the value of a house will fluctuate up and down.

-But, in real estate there is always a certain amount of risk.
+But, of course, in real estate there is always a certain amount of risk.

-When your property appreciates you have more equity to borrow against, and you'll generate a higher profit when you sell.
+When your property appreciates you have a bigger asset to borrow against, and you get a higher profit when you sell.

-It's imperative that you go with a real estate agent in Cumberland who is familiar with the factors that influence local prices.
+It's critical that you select an agent in Cumberland who can identify the factors that affect local prices.

-So these regions generally appreciate, or keep their value, best.
+So these areas often appreciate, or retain their value, best.

 Recent home sales - Are homes on the market 30, 60, or 90 days or even longer?
 Are sellers needing to discount much?
 Some information can be obtained from public records, but a good agent with access to the local MLS will often provide a more complete picture.

 The appreciation history - Is the neighborhood thought of as desirable because of its location or affordability?
 Have property prices gone up or down over the past 5-10 years?

 The local economy - Are local businesses hiring?
 Have companies moved into or away from an area?
 Is there a fair mix of jobs in an area, or does it rely upon just one industry?
 Is the mix of commercial and residential development changing?

 These items play a part.